 Face filters for video calling may seem like a gimmicky feature.
 However, as we see today, with everyone working from home, many people enjoy augmenting their appearance during a video call.
 Video face filters are second to none when it comes to user engagement, and it’s a great way to make business meetings way more fun.

 Avatars representing real people may well be the future of video calls.
 The Avatar generation technology draws up a 3D model of the face automatically and matches it with user facial expressions in real-time.
 Integrated with video conferencing apps, avatars can talk, smile and communicate almost like real humans.
 This way, people don’t have to show their face on a video call.
 But they can still feel protected and human, which is especially important for live video streaming platforms.

 Avatars and emojis continue to be one of the top interests for mobile users after the Bitmoji app release in 2018, and rapidly growing avatar-based social networks like Zepeto.
 Many users are concerned about misbehaving individuals, safety, and visual offence in online communication.
 For teens, who are the key and growing audience, avatars and video chats combined solve security issues making their video chatting or live streaming experience self-expressive, safe and fun.

-Banuba Face AR platform makes it easy to combine AR and live video scenarios.
-You can bring your users – friends, relatives, colleges or yet strangers – closer together in video calls offering them creative communication experience.
+Banuba Face AR platform makes it easy to combine augmented reality and video calls.
+You can bring your users – friends, relatives, colleges or yet strangers – closer together offering them creative communication experience.

 What to build an app for AR meetings?
-Or add AR features like virtual background, face touch up filter or AR masks to your video conferencing app?
+Or add AR features like virtual background, face touch up filter or AR masks to your video calling app?
 Get in touch!